akim10/chess_store/README.md

 1. Navigate to the folder in terminal.
 2. Run 'bundle install' to install the gems used in this project
 3. Run 'rake db:migrate'.
+4. Run 'rake db:populate'.
-4. Run 'rails server'
+5. Run 'rails server'
-5. Go to 'localhost:3000' in your browser
+6. Go to 'localhost:3000' in your browser

 Create an account to browse the site as a customer.